Updated August 28, 2025

 Quontic: Best Online Bank

 If traditional banking isn't for you, consider online banks like Quontic Bank.
-Even without physical branches, you get easy access to your funds from anywhere in the country with a user-friendly mobile app and over 90,000 fee-free ATMs.
+While it doesn't have physical branches, you can still easily access your funds almost anywhere, thanks to its over 90,000 fee-free ATMs.

-Much like brick-and-mortar banks, Quontic offers a full range of services including checking and savings accounts, CDs, and loans.
+Much like brick-and-mortar banks, it offers a full range of services for different lifestyles and goals, including checking and savings accounts, CDs, and loans.

-If you're looking to earn interest on your everyday account, check out the High Interest Checking account, where you can get a minimal APY by making at least 10 qualifying debit card purchases of $10 or more each month.
+If you're looking to earn interest on your everyday account, check out the High Interest Checking account.
+You can get a minimal APY by making at least 10 qualifying debit card purchases worth $10 or more each month.

 • Extensive ATM network